samjonester/samjonester.github.io/_posts/2018-02-07-questioning-responsibility.md

 - Each class and method should have one purpose.
 - The responsibilities of the unit should be limited to achieve that purpose.
 - The name of the unit should be accurate and provide focus.
-- The unit should interact with other well named, focused components to clarify its purpose.
+- The unit should interact with other well-named, focused components to clarify its purpose.

 Guidelines like this help me answer my own questions and promote the right change.
 They helped me create the changes to the examples above.
 They help me create change with the teams I work with.
 They drive my favorite conversations about responsibility.